KirillTregubov/OverBuddy/README.md

 ## Description

 OverBuddy is a free and open source desktop application that empowers Overwatch™ 2 players to customize their in-game menu background effortlessly.
-Say goodbye to the default look and immerse yourself in a unique and personalized Overwatch™ main menu.
+Say goodbye to the default look and apply a personalized Overwatch™ main menu.

 ## Features